25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-Lushly planted window boxes that match the flowers and foliage in your beds and borders really kick up your home’s curb appeal.
+Lushly planted window boxes that match the borders and flower beds in your front yard really kick up your home’s curb appeal.
 The key to success is using complementary color combinations.
 These borders, with their graceful curves, lead the eye across the grassy lawn and echo the plants in the window boxes.
-The flowers in this front yard include Amazing Daises Daisy May Shasta Daises, 'Tuscan Sun' perennial sunflowers and Rainbow Rhythm 'Primal Scream' daylilies.
+The flowers in this front yard include Amazing Daises Daisy May Shasta Daisies, 'Tuscan Sun' perennial sunflowers and Rainbow Rhythm 'Primal Scream' daylilies.

-Tip: Don't use too many different colors and kinds of plants or your landscape will feel "busy."
+Tip: Don't use too many different colors and different kinds of plants in your window box or it will feel "busy."

 Next Up